Best cheap Android phones 2024

 Fingerprint reader isn't easy to use

 Coming back to the positives, the 6.5-inch AMOLED display has a Full HD resolution which means icons and text end up looking decently sharp.
-Colors are also vibrant and punchy, making it great for binge-watching videos.
+Colors are also vibrant and punchy, making the panel great for binge-watching videos.
 The MediaTek SoC can handle basic apps well enough, but the problem is the stingy 4GB of RAM which tends to make app-launching and multitasking painfully slow.
 Thankfully, a microSD card slot is supported for expanding the 128GB of storage.

 For more options in this price range, check out our guide to the best Android phones under $200.